impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 Outside the for loop
 ```

 So we printed our first arg, and then "Pattern matched on arg -ebaz; exiting...", then we did **not** print the third arg (`buzz`).
 This is because "-ebaz" starts with "-e", which matched the `break` condition of `-e*`.
-Lastly, we printed "Outside the for loop" to prove that `break`ing doesn't result in an exit of the entire script.
+Lastly, we printed "Outside the for loop" to prove that `break`ing only terminates the iterations of the `for`-loop, as opposed to the entire script.

 Based on this result, I think we can safely say that we were correct, and the `-e*` flag returns true if a given string starts with `-e`, regardless of what follows after.

+### What does the `-e` flag do?

 We know that this flag is for the `ruby` command because the case statement clause is located inside the aforementioned `if` check in the shim:

 ```
 if [ "$program" = "ruby" ]; then
 ...
+fi
 ```

 So to figure out what the `-e` flag actually does, I just ran `ruby –help` and searched for the `-e` entry.